vedsarkar/InstaPy/docs/How_to_Windows.md

 - Download the newest chrome driver.
 - copy it in the folder \\assets
 > [https://sites.google.com/a/chromium.org/chromedriver/downloads]

-#### 4. Edit the instapy.py file
-- Open file instapy.py an disabling the clarifai import
-- comment the line "from .clarifai_util import check_image"
-> `from .clarifai_util import check_image`

 #### 5. Starting the script
 - Start the Gui by clicking at the file InstaPy.exe